 You can support these affinity groups by attending events and joining established committees on the leadership councils.
-If you would like to be a part of planning the events and goals of an affinity group, please complete a leadership council application.
-Applications are now open for the affinity group leadership councils.
+Typically, applications are open during winter of each year.
 Each affinity group will have its own 15-member council that will define goals, create programming initiatives and support the scholarship funds held by these groups.
 As a member of one of these councils, you will have the opportunity to connect and network with influential alumni, develop your professional and personal leadership skills and participate in meaningful programming that enhances the experiences of UGA alumni and students.

 What are the criteria for joining the leadership council for one of these groups?

 All leadership council members must be UGA alumni who uphold the Pillars of the Arch– wisdom, justice and moderation.
 Council members must also attend at least two of the three quarterly council meetings, participate in the creation of affinity group programming, attend the majority of council events and donate at least $300 per year to the UGA Foundation or other academic pursuits at UGA.